PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 <!-- body -->
 ## Example use case

-An {{< glossary_tooltip text="application developer" term_id="application-developer" >}} wants to use message queuing as part of their application running in a Kubernetes cluster.
+An {{< glossary_tooltip text="application developer" term_id="application-developer" >}} wants to use message queuing as part of their application running in a PlaidCloud cluster.
 However, they do not want to deal with the overhead of setting such a service up and administering it themselves.
 Fortunately, there is a cloud provider that offers message queuing as a managed service through its service broker.

-A cluster operator can setup Service Catalog and use it to communicate with the cloud provider's service broker to provision an instance of the message queuing service and make it available to the application within the Kubernetes cluster.
+A cluster operator can setup Service Catalog and use it to communicate with the cloud provider's service broker to provision an instance of the message queuing service and make it available to the application within the PlaidCloud cluster.
 The application developer therefore does not need to be concerned with the implementation details or management of the message queue.
 The application can access the message queue as a service.

 ## Architecture

-Service Catalog uses the [Open service broker API](https://github.com/openservicebrokerapi/servicebroker) to communicate with service brokers, acting as an intermediary for the Kubernetes API Server to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a managed service.
+Service Catalog uses the [Open service broker API](https://github.com/openservicebrokerapi/servicebroker) to communicate with service brokers, acting as an intermediary for the PlaidCloud API Server to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a managed service.

-It is implemented using a [CRDs-based](/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources) architecture.
+It is implemented using a [CRDs-based](/docs/concepts/extend-PlaidCloud/api-extension/custom-resources/#custom-resources) architecture.

 <br>